 Grace Christian Academy

-The Backpack Ministry helps provide healthy meals and snacks to low income families in the Pattonville school district.
-Each Friday afternoon, elementary school children receive a backpack of healthy food and snacks.
-On Monday, the children return the empty backpack to their school to be restocked with food for the following Friday.
+The Fuel Pack Ministry helps provide healthy meals and snacks to low income families in local school districts.
+Each Friday afternoon, elementary school children receive healthy food and snacks for the weekend.

 To contribute financially to this important ministry: